erikdao/sparse-detector/README.md

 This section contains the log of the works that I have done in this project.
 I'm trying to log my works as details as possible to help my future self in tracing back to any problems, directions I've tried.

+### March 24, 2022
+- After a discussion with our supervisor, we believe the best way to incorporate `sparsemax` into the current codebase is to create a custom MHA module that use sparse max.
+This custom MHA should then be used in the place of the current `self.multihead_attn` of the `TransformerDecoderLayer`.

 ### March 15, 2022
 - The baseline training was crashed after 17 epochs.
 The cause was that we switched the branch of the codebase leading to wrong data path.
 It has been resumed successfully.
 - We ran the original DETR training for 25 epochs, and our **refactored** codebase for 25 epochs.
 Both for the Baseline experiment.
 We then plot the `class_error, loss_bbox_unscaled, mAP` for both cases.
 Our results are very similar to the original results.
 Therefore, we can be relieved that the refactoring did not change the expected behaviors of DETR.